 2. You don’t always have to be “nice”

 Being positive isn’t always about being liked.
 You can’t please all the people, all the time.
-While this doesn’t give a person license to rub everyone the wrong way everyday, it does mean doing the right thing isn’t always doing what everyone wants.
-Focus on your goals and realise that every now and then someone won’t like what your doing.
+While this doesn’t give a person license to rub everyone the wrong way every day, it does mean doing the right thing isn’t always doing what everyone wants.
+Focus on your goals and realise that every now and then someone won’t like what you’re doing.
 In fact, if everybody around you is smiling all the time, the chances are that you are doing something wrong.